-In a significant development, the Asian Development Bank has sanctioned a substantial USD 200 million loan6 to bolster SBM (U) 2.0.
+In a significant development, the Asian Development Bank has sanctioned a substantial USD 200 million loan to bolster SBM (U) 2.0.
 With the urban component of the mission extended until 2026 through SBM-U 2.0, it aims to transform all cities into 'Garbage Free' zones and address legacy dumpsites.
-Despite the continued effort, only three cities (Surat, Indore, and Navi Mumbai) so far have secured a coveted seven-star rating among the 4,320 participating in Swachh Survekshan 20237.
+Despite the continued effort, only three cities (Surat, Indore, and Navi Mumbai) so far have secured a coveted seven-star rating among the 4,320 participating in Swachh Survekshan 2023.

-With urban India generating over 1,50,000 tonnes of municipal solid waste daily and only about 83 per cent collected and a mere 28 per cent processed8, SBM-Urban has to grapple with challenges that persist across states in terms of its expenditure prioritisation and implementation.
+With urban India generating over 1,50,000 tonnes of municipal solid waste daily and only about 83 per cent collected and a mere 28 per cent processed, SBM-Urban has to grapple with challenges that persist across states in terms of its expenditure prioritisation and implementation.
 For the 2021-22 fiscal year, SBM fund utilisation rates fluctuated widely, from a complete lack of use in some states to more than 90 per cent in Tamil Nadu, while Maharashtra reported 15 per cent usage.
-Major States such as Uttar Pradesh, Bihar and West Bengal utilised only a small portion of their funds9.
-Furthermore, the achievement in Individual Household Latrine (IHHL) construction has fallen short of the set targets, pointing to gaps in the execution of sanitation infrastructure projects.
-While SBM-Urban has notably increased the share of door-to-door waste collection across states10, not all regions with 100 per cent collection coverage have successfully implemented waste segregation at source, although there have been overall improvements in waste management practices.
+Major States such as Uttar Pradesh, Bihar and West Bengal utilised only a small portion of their funds.
+Furthermore, the achievement in Individual Household Latrine (IHHL) construction has fallen short of the set targets, pointing to the fact that the current norms, financial provisions and technical designs are insufficient to address the constraints of space .and lack of sufficient documentation.
+This underlines financial needs for appropriate technologies for the urban poor and homeless segments.
+While SBM-Urban has notably increased the share of door-to-door waste collection across states, not all regions with 100 per cent collection coverage have successfully implemented waste segregation at source, although there have been overall improvements in waste management practices.